 This can hurt you because it prevents you from establishing your site as an authority on your subject.
 And as we’ve seen, in recent years, the trend of ranking well in Google is shifting towards subject matter experts.
 This is a great segway into the next tip.

-In SEO, E-A-T stands for Expertise, Authoritativeness, and Trustworthiness and is part of Google’s Quality Raters’ Guidelines.
-While it was common to speculate about E-A-T, in 2019, Google confirmed that it is a part of their algorithm.
+In SEO, E-E-A-T stands for Experience, Expertise, Authoritativeness, and Trustworthiness and is part of Google’s Quality Raters’ Guidelines.
+While it was common to speculate about E-E-A-T, in 2019, Google confirmed that it is a part of their algorithm.

-For simplicity’s sake, you can think of EAT as credibility.
+For simplicity’s sake, you can think of EEAT as credibility.
 In other words, are you credible enough to write about (and rank well) for your subject?
-Some subjects require less EAT than others.
+Some subjects require less EEAT than others.
 For example, while always beneficial, more hobby-orientated subjects like handcrafting do not require as much credibility as finances and health.

 In practical terms, this means showcasing your credibility by having dedicated pages for your authors.
 There, you can (and should) showcase as much credible material as possible – from education and certifications to previous work experience and collaborations with authoritative figures in your niche.